Air Quality & Planning

 Air quality is a material consideration in the planning process.
 Sussex local authorities have developed Planning Guidance through the Sussex Air Quality Partnership.
 'Air Quality and Emissions Mitigation Guidance for Sussex (2020)' has been designed to:

 - provide clarity to how authorities intend interpreting relevant Local Plan policies.

 - provide advice for developers and their consultants on how to assess and mitigate the impact that new developments may have on local air quality.

 - detail a consistent approach by developers and Local Planning Authorities (LPAs) to:

-Developers and their air quality consultants are strongly encouraged to enter into pre-application discussions with the Council's, including the air quality officer, as early as possible to avoid unnecessary delays and to discuss site-specific considerations.
+Developers and their air quality consultants are strongly encouraged to enter into pre-application discussions with the Council's, including the Public Health & Regulation Team, as early as possible to avoid unnecessary delays and to discuss site-specific considerations.

 For more details you can also read the National Planning Policy Framework (NPPF) on the GOV.UK website.